Dan O'Crowley |

 UATP’s fabrication capabilities have also helped people with long-term needs.
 Dan and UATP volunteer Mike Stokes worked to make a 3-D printed prosthetic device for a child to help him color, paint and use an iPad.
 That ongoing project has helped the boy be successful at school, and he has taken the device home to use it there, too.

-Chance paints using a 3D printed device
+Chance paints using a 3D printed device from UATP in Logan. |

 The Logan program is working with physical and occupational therapists to collaborate, use their expertise and offer solutions to clients, Dan said.
 The goal is to provide AT in affordable, practical ways to the people who need it.